Bounded minimizers of double phase problems at nearly linear growth: Sharpness and Theorems - , after Balci Diening Surnachev

 \subsection{Proof of Theorem \ref{count}}

-The proof of Theorem \ref{count} is split into two steps, in which we offer examples of functionals as in \eqref{ll1} satisfying \eqref{ass.0}-\eqref{ass.2} for which Lavrentiev phenomenon occurs or density of smooth functions with respect to modular convergence fails.
-In principle, this is a direct application of the arguments in \cite{balci}, to which we refer for full details.
+The proof of Theorem \ref{count} is split into two steps, where we offer examples of functionals as in \eqref{ll1} satisfying \eqref{ass.0}-\eqref{ass.2} for which Lavrentiev phenomenon occurs or density of smooth functions with respect to modular convergence fails.
+In principle, this is a direct application of the arguments in \cite{balci}.
 However, in \cite{balci} the validity of $\Delta_{2}$ and $\nabla_{2}$ conditions is assumed, while our functionals \eqref{ll}-\eqref{ll1} verify only $\Delta_{2}$ condition.
 In this respect, we show that the failure of $\nabla_{2}$ condition is compensated by the double phase structure of the integrand, thus fractal counterexamples can be constructed nonetheless.